toferu/weatherbly/readme.md

 You can't really tell from this image, but the 'Current Temperature' and 'Forecast' blocks are intended to be more of a Guassian blur effect over the background than a different color.
 The background would have more details: a cloud motif and a gradient effect, preferably animated.

+The "Current Temperature" section would be toggleable to show chart data instead for the cities.
+The "Extended Forecast" section would show data for the highlighted/selected city shown the default table view.
+Ideally a 'favorites' style component would be added to allow users to sort the city list order.

 ## Try It Out ##

 Clone the repository